Wallby/Portfolio/old/content/page/about.md

 seven years old I have been playing the piano.
 More recently, I have started playing the guitar and developing my singing voice.

-### Experience
-Over the years I have worked with several programming languages, idioms, methodologies, and CASE tools.
-My first encounter with programming in general was through my interest in developing customizations for a popular game called Minecraft.
-I worked with __Java__ for about one and a half years before picking up __C++__ and __C#__ as part of my Bachelor education.
-My love for C++ exceeds that of all other languages as my first substantial projects were written in it.

 #### Methodologies
 Different projects required different methodologies...